 How do you foresee the evolution of SPEA's relationship with Videocast?

-The Videocast is a tool that is here to stay at SPEA and that has an enormous potential that we intend to continue to explore.
-In this sense, the Videocast and the FCCN Unit represent an essential support that we hope to maintain.
-We think that the potential of these systems goes far beyond dissemination.
-In the future, they may be a tool to be used in remote monitoring systems, for places of difficult access for example.
-For those who work essentially at sea or surrounded by it, as in the case of small islands and islets, videocast systems may come to revolutionize our way of studying, monitoring and protecting their natural values.
+The Videocast is a tool that is here to stay at SPEA and has enormous potential that we want to continue to exploit.
+In this sense, Videocast and the FCCN Unit represent essential support that we hope to maintain.
+We believe that the potential of these systems goes far beyond dissemination.
+In the future, they could be a tool to be used in remote monitoring systems, for places that are difficult to access, for example.
+For those who work mainly at sea or surrounded by it, as in the case of small islands and islets, videocast systems could revolutionize the way we study, monitor and protect their natural values.

-And how do you assess the possibility of integrating other FCCN services?
+And how do you assess the possibility of integrating other services FCCN?

-There are other FCCN services that would be very interesting to explore, in order to maximize the dissemination of SPEA's mission.
-I remember, for example, the FCCN studios I visited last year - a spectacular piece of equipment to be used in the documentaries we have planned in so many of our projects and/or initiatives.
-On the other hand, considering the constraints resulting from the new coronavirus pandemic, FCCN's remote meeting services will also be an interesting possibility to explore.
+There are other services FCCN that would be very interesting to explore, in order to maximize the dissemination of SPEA's mission.
+I remember, for example, the FCCN studios I visited last year - spectacular equipment to be used in the documentaries we have planned for so many of our projects and/or initiatives.
+On the other hand, given the constraints resulting from the new coronavirus pandemic, FCCN 's remote meeting services will also be an interesting possibility to explore.